NebulaTechSolutions/TrueFidelity/README.md

 #### macOS Installation (coming soon)

-#### Prerequisites before launch
-- Docker installed on the client

-**Windows**
-- Docker Desktop app
-- WSL2 with custom kernel provided by Nebula

 #### Verify & Launch

 Run the CLI to confirm the install and open the desktop app: